chanyanhon/Demo-CICD-docker/README.md

 # demo-CICD-docker
-demo repo with CICD and Dockerfile
+demo repo with CICD and Dockerfile , with Github Actions

 ## Building a CLI Workflow
 1. Create scaffolding in Python (Makefile, virtualenv)